COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Gardening provides students with unique learning opportunities outside of traditional academics.
 Students can feel empowered and develop leadership skills through mastering gardening and achieving success in their gardens.
 Older students can mentor younger ones, teaching them how to care for and maintain the garden, which promotes empathy and caring in their interactions.
 Gardening also supports positive mental health by connecting students to nature.

-Food brings people together, connecting them to their self-identity, family traditions, cultures, communities, friends, memories, and the wider world.
+Food brings people together, connecting them to their self-identity, family traditions, cultures, communities, friends, memories, and the world.
 Edible gardens allow students to explore and learn about different food and cultural traditions.
 Involving students in selecting seeds for these gardens promotes cultural inclusion in the classroom.
 Discussing traditional cooking at home helps determine which vegetables and herbs the class would like to grow in the garden.

 Resources to Support Tower Garden Set-Up and Use